makrai/notes/kornai17-ling-eilenberg.md

   it by phrase-structure or by transformational means.
 For a summary of the early work see Findler, 1979, for later developments see Brachman and Levesque, 1985
-* Copestake et al., (2005) lists among their desiderata underspecifiability, that “Semantic representations should allow underspecification (leaving semantic distinctions unresolved), in such a way as to allow flexible, monotonic resolution of such partial semantic representations”.
+* Copestake+ (2005) lists among their desiderata underspecifiability, that “Semantic representations should allow underspecification (leaving semantic distinctions unresolved), in such a way as to allow flexible, monotonic resolution of such partial semantic representations”.
 Whether monotonic resolution is always feasible is a complex issue we cannot delve into here,
-* major ACR systems such as those of Schank, (1972), Sowa, (2000), Abstract Meaning Representations (AMR, see Banarescu et al., 2013)
+* major ACR systems such as those of Schank, (1972), Sowa, (2000), Abstract Meaning Representations (AMR, see Banarescu+ 2013)
 * (hyper)graphs
   * Hyperedge Replacement Grammars (Drewes, Kreowski, and Habel, 1997) or
   * s-graph grammars (Koller, 2015)